 As part of a Chapter 13 Plan unsecured Second Trust Deeds can be stripped from your house.
 That is, if you owe more on your house first mortgage than your house is worth, we can file a motion with the court to “strip off” all junior liens from your house, and to treat that those debts as unsecured.

-As part of a Chapter 13 bankruptcy plan in Mesa, Arizona, we can cram down vehicle loans and some other secured debt.
+As part of a Chapter 13 Plan we can cram down vehicle loans and some other secured debt.
 If your car loan is more than 2 ½ years old, and you owe more than your car is worth, you would pay only the value of the car back to the lender, and treat the balance of your car loan as unsecured.
 For example, if you owe $20,000 on your car which has a value of $12,000, we would arrange to pay back $12,000 through the Chapter 13 Plan, and treat the remaining $8,000 as unsecured debt to be paid back with other unsecured debt, or perhaps not at all.

 Filing a Chapter 13 Plan is an excellent way to save your house from foreclosure, especially if there was a temporary reason for the default, such as an illness, divorce, job loss, death in the family, downsizing, etc. If income has stabilized, a Chapter 13 Plan is often the best way to pay back arrears on your home.

 A typical Chapter 13 plan lasts from 36 to 60 months, depending on the individual's income, and amount of debt to be reorganized.

 In order to be eligible to get relief under Chapter 13 you must have a regular and steady income.
 Wage-earners, self-employed business owners, and even retirees with steady pensions will qualify for Chapter 13.